Big thank you to Gravastar for sending the P9 to review!

 The tradition continues here and it seems appropriate.

-Oftentimes I feel as though these types of clear homages to sci-fi sensibilities are a bit cliche and gimmicky, but Gravastar really pulls it off with ease.
+Oftentimes I feel as though these types of clear homages to sci-fi sensibilities are a bit cliche and gimmicky, but Gravastar pulls it off with ease.

-In opening the case it’s clear you’re in for a special treat, as the Zinc Alloy contraption that houses the P9 is absolutely breathtaking when you finally put it in your hand.
+In opening the case it’s clear you’re in for a treat, as the Zinc Alloy contraption that houses the P9 is absolutely breathtaking when you finally put it in your hand.

-It actually resembles and hearkens back to one of those old-school flip lighters, only a futuristic version complete with ridges, angles, trapezoidal shapes, and more.
+It resembles and hearkens back to one of those old-school flip lighters, only a futuristic version complete with ridges, angles, trapezoidal shapes, and more.

 If that isn’t enough, the frame also doubles as a bottle opener if you can believe it.
-DRINK UP, JOHNNY!!

 So if you’re an out-of-control alcoholic, these are just the earbuds for you.